 Don’t distribute content to these valuable customers and subscribers unless you have a specific goal in mind.
 Make sure that goal aligns not only with your business goals, but more importantly, with theirs.

 Some companies send their subscribers every piece of content they publish on their blog.
 That’s a mistake.
 Only send content that will help that segment of your subscribers.
 Otherwise, you risk annoying them with an inbox crammed with irrelevant content.

-3. New Products and Services Need a New Distribution Strategy
+3. New Products Need a New Distribution Strategy

 If you’ve developed a new product or service that will appeal to a new customer base, you need to create and distribute content on channels that appeal to them.
 You’ll need to do some research on their pain points, their needs, and their goals, advises DivvyHQ’s Brody Dorland.